Comparing C-Bond Systems (CBNT) & Its Peers

 |1.95%

-31.0% of shares of all “Investors, not elsewhere classified” companies are owned by institutional investors.
-45.8% of C-Bond Systems shares are owned by company insiders.
-Comparatively, 8.3% of shares of all “Investors, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+31.0% of shares of all “Investors, not elsewhere classified” companies are held by institutional investors.
+45.8% of C-Bond Systems shares are held by insiders.
+Comparatively, 8.3% of shares of all “Investors, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary

-C-Bond Systems rivals beat C-Bond Systems on 6 of the 8 factors compared.
+C-Bond Systems competitors beat C-Bond Systems on 6 of the 8 factors compared.

 About C-Bond Systems